petartotev/PT_ConsoleApp_GameShipsAndBoats/README.md

 ## General Information

-PT_ConsoleApp_GameShipsAndBoats is a familiar paper-and-pencil game I used to play with my father when I was a child.
+PT_ConsoleApp_GameShipsAndBoats is a familiar paper-and-pencil game which I used to play with my father.
 What we needed were 2 pens, 2 sheets of paper and our backs agains each other!

 ![GitHub Logo](res/scrot/PT_ConsoleApp_GameShipsAndBoats.jpg)

 20 years later, I decided to implement the game as a console application.
-The most interesting challenge was the "AI" algorithm that I needed to write for the role of the Opponent (PC).
+The most interesting challenge was the pseudo "AI" algorithm that was needed for the role of the Opponent (PC).
-Once it hits anything - what slot should it attack and what slots should it consider pointless...
+Once it hits anything - how it chooses what slot to attack next and which slots should it consider pointless...

 ## Technologies